-The converter has a thermal fold back mechanism that will automatically reduce unit output current as the converter temperature approaches its shutdown threshold.
-Additionally, the converter has an internal heat sink over temperature protection which will shut down the converter if the threshold is exceeded.
-The fans will continue to run and once the heat sink cools down the converter will automatically restart.
+The converter has an internal heat sink over temperature protection which will shut down the converter if the threshold is exceeded.
+The fans will continue to run, once the heat sink cools down the converter will automatically restart.

-There are secondary over temperature circuits which monitor the temperature of the power resistors and inductors located on the chassis of the HGA.
+There is a second over temperature circuit which monitors the temperature of the power resistors located on the chassis of the HGA.
 The sensors are snap action switches activated when the threshold is reached.
 This over temp would be an indication that cooling fans have failed or something more serious with the operation of the converter.
 For this reason this fault will latch and will remain latched until power is cycled.
 The indicator light located on relay CR-2 will not be lit with this type of over temp fault.